aponamarev/RoboND-Kinematics-Project/README.md

  joint 1 is responsible for setting rotation of the main body of the arm along z axis, which allows to evaluate theta1 angle, based on the x and y position of the wrist center (WC): theta1 = atan(wc.y, wc.x).

+ **The extra operation needed to adjust the discrepancy between the DH table and the URDF reference frame** In order to evaluate the position of WC we fist have to account for the difference between reference frames between URDF files and Gazebo.
+The picture below shows the difference between two refernce frames:

  theta1 = np.arctan2(WC[1,0], WC[0,0])

  **Thetas 2 and 3**

  In order to calculate angles 2 and 3 we can use the law of cosines.
 The law of cosines states that the sides of a triangle defined by the following relationship: c^2 = a^2 + b^2 - 2 * a * b * cos(lambda), where lambda is the angle between sides a and b.
  Knowing the measurement of tingle sides (kuka kr 210 links between joints 2, 3, and wrist center (WC)), it is possible to calculate the angles of the triangle.

+ ![alt text][t2_3]

  The calculations below first assign known link measurements to the triangle sides, then calculates unknown side, and a last step if finds the angle measurements using acos function: